 - 10.2.1 The following will be published on the CER's website annually: - a) A CERT report for each participant, which presents an overview of the participant's published information for the reporting year.
-This includes participants': - i.
-Commitments - ii.
-Progress (in percentage and absolute terms)44 - iii.
-Gross and net emissions (Scope 1 and 2) - iv.
-Renewable electricity percentage - v.
-Use of eligible units and certificates45 - b) A data workbook including all participants' CERT report data.
-The data workbook presents the same information as in a participant's CERT reports in table format, supplemented by information on the framing elements of each CER data verified commitment and base period, including the:46
+This includes the participant's: - i. commitments - ii. progress (in percentage and absolute terms)^{63,64} - iii. gross and net emissions relating to Australian activities (Scope 1 and 2) 65 - iv. renewable electricity details - v. use of eligible units and certificates66 - vi. company details67 - vii.
+Safeguard facility details where applicable.

-44 Progress will not be shown for company assured commitments.
+63 A progress bar will not be presented for company assured commitments.
 See section 3.5 for further information.